Located on the east coast of the South Island, Christchurch is New Zealand’s third largest city.

-English New Zealand has two member schools in Christchurch.
-Both of them are located on tertiary campuses – one in the heart of the city, and the other at a suburban campus within easy travelling distance of the city centre.
+English New Zealand has one member school in Christchurch.
+Located on a suburban tertiary campus, it is within easy travelling distance of the city centre.

 Staying with a homestay family at the start of your course is a popular choice.
 Long-term students often move to a campus residence or share a house with other students.